-Burnished by history, the area that is often called Northern Greece—the region covered in this chapter—borders Albania, the Former Yugoslav Republic of Macedonia (FYROM, often spelled Makedonia), Bulgaria, and Turkey.
+Burnished by history, the area that is often called Northern Greece borders Albania, the Former Yugoslav Republic of Macedonia (FYROM, also known as Skopje), Bulgaria, and Turkey.
 From north to south, this land is heritage-rich.
 "Even today, house-owners sometimes dream that beneath their cellars lie Turkish janissaries and Byzantine necropolises," wrote historian Mark Mazower in his 2004 book Salonica: City of Ghosts.
 "One reads stories of hidden Roman catacombs, doomed love-affairs, and the unquiet souls who haunt the decaying villas near the sea."

 Greek and Macedonian culture bloomed again during the Byzantine Empire (circa AD 312–1453), when the center of Greek civilization shifted from Athens to Constantinople (modern-day Istanbul).
 Thessaloniki became the second-most important city in the empire, and it remained so during the Ottoman domination that lasted from the fall of Constantinople until the 1912–13 Balkan Wars.
 That's when Macedonia became part of Greece, and the 1923 Treaty of Lausanne established the present borders with Thrace.
 The collapse of Yugoslavia in the 1990s rekindled ethnic and religious animosities.
-Today's northern Greeks are fiercely nationalist, and they strongly oppose the Former Yugoslav Republic of Macedonia's (FYROM) insistence on calling itself "Macedonia" and using ancient Macedonian symbols such as the star of Vergina on its flag.
+Today's northern Greeks are fiercely nationalist, and they strongly oppose the Former Yugoslav Republic of Macedonia's (FYROM) insistence on calling itself "Macedonia" and using ancient Macedonian symbols such as the star of Vergina on its flag, in an attempt to create a speedy and easily identifiable post-Communist national identity.
 Tempers flared again in December 2006, when FYROM announced plans to name its international airport in Skopje after Alexander the Great.

 Name-game squabbling aside, Northern Greece is flourishing.
 It's a hub for southeast European commerce and culture, and is home to Aristotle University, Greece's largest.
 The area is also expected to benefit from the Egnatia Odos, a 669-km (416-mile) road project that connected the Greek–Turkish border with the western port of Igoumenitsa.
 An influx of immigrants, many of them from Eastern Europe and the Middle East, is once again giving a multicultural flavor to Thessaloniki.